KenKundert/nestedtext/README.rst

 Presumably *Enrolled* is meant to be a Boolean value whereas *Country Code* is meant to be a string (*NO* is the country code for Norway).
 Reading this fragment with *YAML* results in {'Enrolled': *False*, 'Country Code': *False*}.
-When read by *NestedText* both values become 'NO', but the assumption is that *Enrolled* knows how to convert 'NO' to *False*.
-The same is not possible with *YAML* because many possible strings map to *False* (`n`, `no`, `false`, `off`; etc.) and it is hard to know which one was given.
-This particular issue of *YAML* is referred to as its `Norway problem
+When read by *NestedText* both values are retained in their original form as strings.
+With *NestedText* any decisions about how to interpret the leaf values are passed to the end application, which is the only place where they can be made knowledgeably.
+The assumption is that the end application knows that *Enrolled* should be a Boolean and knows how to convert 'NO' to *False*.
+The same is not possible with *YAML* because the *Country Code* value has been transformed and because there are many possible strings that map to *False* (`n`, `no`, `false`, `off`; etc.).
-<https://hitchdev.com/strictyaml/why/implicit-typing-removed>_` and it is one of
-many that stem from implicit type determination as employed by *YAML*.)

-Fundamentally the issue with *YAML* is a crisis of its own making.
-It reads a language that is inherently ambiguous and so is forced to make decisions it has no ability to make sensibly.
-With *NestedText* the language is unambiguous and any decisions about how to interpret the leaf values are passed to the end application, which is the only place where they can be made knowledgeably.
+This is one example of the many possible problems that stem from implicit typing.
+In fact, many people make it a habit to add quotes to all values simply to avoid the ambiguities, which makes *YAML* more like *JSON*.

+*NestedText* was inspired by *YAML*, but eschews its complexity.
+It has the following clear advantages over *YAML* as human readable and writable data file
+format:

+- simple
+- unambiguous (no implicit typing)
+- data type does not change based on seemingly insignificant details (2, 2.0, 2.0.0, "2")
+- safe, no risk of malicious code execution

 Issues